tiknil/laravel-docker-compose/Readme.md

 | PC | localhost | MAC_DB_PORT |
 | Docker | mysql | 3306 |

+## Nginx folder

+nginx folder contains a `default.conf` file, mapped inside the `/etc/nginx/conf.d` container directory, which is the nginx equivalent of apache sites-enabled.

+## Mysql folder

+mysql folder contains a `init.sql` file, that is run by MySQL at every startup.

 ## Network

 Networking is a bit complex.
 By default, all services in a docker compose file are placed on the same virtual docker network and can communicate with each other.
 The default key in the network section does exacty that.